alphagov/consent-api/README.md

 Service.
 If you want to know more about the service, please email the Data Infrastructure team or get in touch with them on Slack.

+Team email:
+`data-tools-alerts@digital.cabinet-office.gov.uk`

 You can also contact the maintainers of this repository via email:

-- Guilhem Forey: guilhem.forey@digital.cabinet-office.gov.uk
+- Guilhem Forey: `guilhem.forey@digital.cabinet-office.gov.uk`
-- Andy Driver: andy.driver@digital.cabinet-office.gov.uk